phoneix116/Sentient-Ambient-AI/README.md

 - Only canonical labels are allowed: happy, sad, angry, neutral, fear
 - You can adjust the stability window (`--buffer-len`) and strict-majority threshold (`--majority-frac`).
 - If you skip `--custom-classifier`, Moodify uses the built-in DeepFace emotion head.
+ - You can also pick the engine and detector from the Desktop app under Run → Detection and Training → Training options.

 Prepare music files on your laptop (MP3/OGG).
 Place them under `./media/mp3/` with these names: